 What about tools for thought?

 Tools for thought allow us to think better and to generate compound interest on our thoughts.
 Some tools for thought include note-taking apps, tools for productivity and creativity, personal knowledge management platforms, collaborative web annotation extensions, mind mapping and other visual thinking tools, and many more.
 At Ness Labs, we are big fans of note-taking as a simple and effective way to build your own personal knowledge base and think better.
-See our guide on how to choose the right note-taking app.
+See our guide on how to choose the right note-taking app and our collection of featured tools.